Last Modified Date: September 11, 2014

 information on the initiating source document for these cases was sufficient to determine that the incident was

 likely to be job-related.
-Data for these fatalities are included in the Census of Fatal Occupational
+Data for these fatalities were included in the Census of Fatal Occupational Injuries (CFOI)

-Injuries (CFOI) counts.
-An additional 101 fatalities submitted by states were not included because the
+counts.
+An additional 46 fatalities submitted by states were not included because the source documents had

-source documents had insufficient information to determine work relationship and could not be verified by either
+insufficient information to determine work relationship and could not be verified by either an independent

 States may identify additional fatal work injuries after data collection closeout for a reference year.
 In addition,

-considered preliminary.
-Final data are released in the Spring of the following year; revised counts for 2011 will
+spring of the following year; revised counts for 2013 will be available in 2015.

 Federal/State agency coverage

 The Census of Fatal Occupational Injuries includes data for all fatal work injuries, whether the decedent was

 working in a job covered by the Occupational Safety and Health Administration (OSHA) or other federal or